Cardfree/mobile-payments-ios/docs/apple_pay.md

 ```

 ## Apple Pay Coordinator
 ApplePayCoordinator is an ObservableObject responsible for managing Apple Pay functionality end-to-end, for cases where you want the SDK to handle the entire flow.
-Simply set it up by initialize the object and listen to the results.
+Simply set it up by initializing the object and listening to the results.
 #### SwiftUI
 ```
 @StateObject private var applePayCoordinator = MobilePaymentsApplePayCoordinator()